 Developing new policy mechanisms to improve environmental governance requires a strong scientific foundation.
-The first step is the national wide ecosystem survey and assessment (Fig 2).
-The second step maps the services, identifying the crucial areas for ecosystem service provision and exactly where protection is needed (Ouyang, et al, 2016; Fig 3 A-H).
-The third step addresses how best to secure ecosystem services and evaluate the effectiveness of their provision.
-And the last step is how to translate this into practical and effective policies.
+For the scientific research, the first step is the national wide ecosystem survey and assessment (Fig 2); the second step maps the services, identifying the crucial areas for ecosystem service provision and exactly where protection is needed (Ouyang, et al, 2016; Fig 3 A-H); the third step addresses how best to ensure the stability and sustainability of ecosystem service provision and evaluate the effectiveness of their provision; snd the last step is how to translate this into practical and effective policies.
+Governments make decisions and policies according to the research results.
+As well as government departments do many national supporting works.
+For example, the MEE (Ministry of Ecology and Environment) will make the ecosystem survey and assessment a regular exercise.